 Sandy has been broadcasting on public radio/community station KALW in San Francisco since 2006 when she was first invited by Nicole Sawaya to curate a Hawaiian series from Kauai community radio.
 Since 2008 she has regularly hosted specials on KALW’s Folk Music & Beyond.

-KALW is an NPR/CBC/BBC affiliate in San Francisco which also produces local programming.
-It’s part of the San Francisco Unified School District and located behind Phillip Burton High School, broadcasting on 91.7 fm and www.kalw.org.
+KALW is an NPR/CBC/BBC affiliate in San Francisco founded in 1941 and is the first FM signal west of the Mississippi.
+KALW produces wonderful local programming and has a lively training program for young people wanting to learn how to make radio.
+It’s part of the San Francisco Unified School District, broadcasting on 91.7 fm and webcasting on www.kalw.org.

-Previously, Sandy hosted Music of the World; Focus on Women in Music; Women, Spirit, & Peace; and Folk Music From Near & Far Out on KPFA FM, in Berkeley, California.
+Before KALW, Sandy hosted Music of the World; Focus on Women in Music; Women, Spirit, & Peace; and Folk Music From Near & Far Out on KPFA FM, in Berkeley, California starting in 1988.

 Sandy produced a website for the 2006 Olympics in Italy, recruiting engineers, artists, and musicians to perform both virtual and live segments.
 Sandy has also worked for 35 years as a freelance writer and creative.

-A native of San Francisco, Sandy has traveled extensively in the Pacific, Europe, and Mediterranean, and now spends part-time in Hawai`i .
+A native of San Francisco, Sandy has traveled extensively in the Pacific, Europe, Scandinavia, and the Mediterranean, and spends part-time in Hawai`i .
 Growing up, she spent time every summer on her grandparents’ cotton farm in South Texas not far from the Mexican border.
-Her grandfather was a teenage cowboy for Pancho Villa.
+Her French/German grandfather was a teenage cowboy for Pancho Villa and was a hard-working tenant farmer for most of his life.
+Her Irish grandmother raised chickens, took part in quilting bees, and looked after a number of orphaned children.

 Sandy holds a B.A. in World Literature, four years of graduate work in Myth & Symbolism, and an M.A. in World Philosophy & Religion.